mapbiomas/brazil-atlantic-forest/lulc_10m_sentinel/collection_02/README.md

 # Post-processing

-Step05a: merge classification of each region and apply Gap fill filter to remove NODATA
+Step05: merge classification of each region (and Wetland separetely) and apply Gap fill filter to remove NODATA

-Step0b: merge probability of each region and apply Gap fill filter to remove NODATA
+Step06a: spatial filter

+Step06b: spatial filter for Fernando de Noronha's area

-Step06: spatial filter
+Step06c: spatial filter for Wetland

 Step07a: temporal filter-3year